sandialabs/chama/documentation/impact.rst

 Damage metrics
 --------------
-Depending on the information available from the transport simulation, detection time can be converted to other measures of damage, such as damage cost, extent of contamination, or ability to protect critical assets and populations.
+Depending on the information available from the simulation, detection time can be converted to other measures of damage, such as damage cost, extent of contamination, or ability to protect critical assets and populations.
 These metrics can be used in sensor placement optimization to